Bandalag Íslenskra Skáta (BIS)

 Outdoor and Environmental Activities

 The programme for Icelandic Boy and Girl Scouts includes as many outdoor activities as possible, taking into consideration the landscape and the weather.
 During the winter the many huts owned by the various groups around the country are in constant use, and during the summer the patrols and troops attend the many organized camps or arrange their own camping expeditions.
-Every third year a national jamboree is organized.
+Every second year a national jamboree is organized.
 At Úlfjótsvatn, situated 70km from Reykjavík, the Association owns a campground.

 * Information compiled in 1999